TPopovich/LoL-a/exercises/15_simulate_unix_DBM_in_bash/README.md

 text we echo back user selected xxx.jpeg (same as last time) otherwise we take their input and "save" it for the next time the program runs.

+Using a DBM feature makes this trivial as it remembers for us.
+But we will simulate it as best we can.

+What if we had to remember 5 distinct values?
+DMB does near infinite numbers but w/o that it is more challenging...
+How do you remember 5?
+Remembering just one as the exercise asks is easier and more than one more challenging....

 ```
 # flow expected